-Dr. Tozer married Elizabeth Leticia Stevens on the 8th of November, 1854 in Chatham.
-She was born in Durham County on the 8th of March, 1834.
+Dr. Tozer married Elizabeth Leticia Stevens in Chatham on the 8th of November, 1854.
+She was born in Durham County (Ontario) on the 8th of March, 1834.
 She was the 2nd of 11 children born to Enoch Stevens and the former Clarissa Hall.
 Her parents were farmers and her siblings were; David, William, Emma, Ezra, Nathan, Ira, Clarissa, Sarah, Matilda and Mary Frances.
-Her family moved to Harwich Twp (Kent County) around 1853.
+Her family moved to Harwich Twp (Chatham-Kent) around 1853.
 Mrs. Tozer’s mother died on the 12th of October, 1869 and her father married Alecia McMichael on the 20th of April, 1870.
 Three more siblings were born; Edith, John and Nina.

 Dr. and Mrs. Tozer had 4 children; Phoebe, Matilda, Clarissa, and Elizabeth.
 Matilda and Clarissa died in childhood and they are buried at the Craford Cemetery in Cedar Springs.